What Are Crisis Management Strategies?

 A crisis management strategy is the collective framework of decisions and choices that an organization makes to respond to a crisis (or the perception of one).
 The goal of your strategy is to position your organization to withstand a crisis.

 There is some confusion about the differences between crisis management strategies and crisis management plans, theories, policies, or tactics.
 Strategies are high level and represent the broad vision of your approach, while tactics and plans are operational and action oriented.
+To learn more about crisis management models and theories, see “Models and Theories to Improve Crisis Management.”

 Your organizational strategy, values, vision, and mission shape your crisis strategy.